finnolav/delayed/readme.md

 > For making delayed function calls

-Arguments to a delayed function is optional.
+Pass any number of arguments to the delayed function.
 Delayed calls can be cleared between creation and execution.
 Clear single delayed call or all at once.

 ## Install